gintrator/Beaker/README.md

 ## Error Handling

-By default, Flask returns simple errors for 404, 400, and 500 statuses.
+By default, Beaker returns simple errors for 404, 400, and 500 statuses.
 To define your own error handling functions, use the `error` decorator.

 The decorated function must take an argument `error`, a string describing the error.
 You can can also declare the mimetype, the default is `text/plain`.